Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 As an island-hopping destination, Honda Bay is very small compared to El Nido and Coron.

-Between April and October, whale sharks can be spotted in Honda Bay.
+Between April and October, whale sharks can also be spotted at Honda Bay.

-The bonus of visiting Puerto Princesa and Honda Bay is that you can easily take a day trip to the Puerto Princesa Subterranean River, a 24-kilometre underground limestone and karst river.
-This is a UNESCO World Heritage Site.
+The bonus of visiting Puerto Princesa and Honda Bay is that you can easily take a day trip to the Puerto Princesa Underground River, a 24-kilometre underground limestone and karst river.

 Best tours: